 3. Foster Parents

-An employee who is a foster parent to a child under the conservatorship of the Department of Family and Protective Services is entitled to administrative leave for the purpose of attending meetings held by the Department of Family and Protective Services regarding the child under the foster care of the employee, or to attend an admission, review or dismissal meeting held by a school district regarding the child under the foster care of the employee.
+An employee who is a foster parent to a child under the conservatorship of the Department of Family and Protective Services is entitled to paid leave for the purpose of attending meetings held by the Department of Family and Protective Services regarding the child under the foster care of the employee, or to attend an admission, review or dismissal meeting held by a school district regarding the child under the foster care of the employee.

 4. American Red Cross Disaster Service Volunteers

-An employee who is a certified disaster service volunteer of the American Red Cross or who is in training to become such a volunteer, with the authorization of his or her supervisor, may be granted administrative leave not to exceed 10 working days each year to participate in specialized disaster relief services for the American Red Cross, on the request of the American Red Cross and with the documented approval of the governor's office.
+An employee who is a certified disaster service volunteer of the American Red Cross or who is in training to become such a volunteer, with the authorization of his or her supervisor, may be granted paid leave not to exceed 10 working days each fiscal year to participate in specialized disaster relief services for the American Red Cross, on the request of the American Red Cross and with the documented approval of the governor's office.
 The Division of Emergency Management within the governor's office coordinates a list of eligible individuals.

 5. Assistance Dog Training